 - 1. Any parent whose child is not offered a place for which they have expressed a preference has the right to appeal to an independent appeals panel. - 2.
 Parents who intend to make an appeal must request a Notice of Appeal and return the form by the stated date. - 3.
-Appeal hearings MUST be held within 40 school days from the closing date for receiving the notice of appeal.
+Normally appeal hearings will be held within 40 school days from the closing date for receiving the notice of appeal.